d-khan/dslabs/intro/search.md

 | **Comparison with Linear Search** | Accurate comparison in terms of time complexity, data requirements, and efficiency | 0.5        |
 | **Comparison with Binary Search** | Accurate comparison, including ordering requirements and practical implications |     0.5       |

+## Note
+Only one submission attempt is permitted for this lab.
+Students are not allowed to submit draft versions or request feedback for evaluation prior to the final submission.
+Please ensure that your work is complete, correct, and well-documented before submitting.